Actinic Keratosis (Solar Keratosis)

 - Actinic keratoses are precancerous, which means they can develop into skin cancer.

-- Doctors can usually diagnose an actinic keratosis just by examining it.
+- Doctors can usually diagnose an actinic keratosis just by physical examination.

 - The best treatment for an actinic keratoses is prevention by minimizing sun exposure.

-- Treatments for actinic keratoses include cryosurgery, scraping or burning, 5-fluorouracil, imiquimod (Aldara), diclofenac (Voltaren, Cataflam, Voltaren-XR, Cambia), ingenol mebutate (Picato), TCA skin peels, and photodynamic therapy.
+- Treatments for actinic keratoses include cryosurgery, scraping or burning, 5-fluorouracil cream, imiquimod (Aldara), diclofenac (Voltaren, Cataflam, Voltaren-XR, Cambia), ingenol mebutate (Picato), TCA skin peels, and photodynamic therapy.

 What is an actinic keratosis, and what does it look like?